ooni/ooni.org/content/post/2022-iran-blocks-social-media-mahsa-amini-protests/index.md

 **Chart**: HTTP/3 traffic drop in MCI (source: [Cloudflare Radar](https://radar.cloudflare.com)).

-Because QUIC is used both as an alternative way to access web content and for circumvention, this change likely aimed to limit its availability and force applications that could otherwise use HTTP/3 to use HTTPS, for which arguably there are more advanced network filtering techniques (since HTTPS predates HTTP/3 by ~20 years).
+Because QUIC is used both as an alternative way to access web content and for circumvention, this change likely aimed to limit its availability and force applications that could otherwise use HTTP/3 to use HTTPS, for which arguably there are more advanced network filtering techniques (since HTTPS predates HTTP/3 by around 20 years).

 ## Conclusion